davidtchiu/davidtchiu.github.io/index.md

   David holds a PhD in Computer Science and Engineering from <a href="https://cse.osu.edu">The Ohio State University</a>, completed under the direction of <a href="https://engineering.uga.edu/team_member/gagan-agrawal/">Gagan Agrawal</a> (now Founding Director at the University of Georgia).
 A member of the <a href="https://cse.osu.edu/research/systems">Systems Group</a>, David's doctoral research was on the dynamic composition of scientific workflows in distributed systems.
 Prior to Ohio State, he worked under <a href="https://en.wikipedia.org/wiki/Paul_S._Wang">Paul S. Wang</a> on protocols and tools for supporting the transmission of web-based math education modules.
   </p>
   <p>
-  From 2010 to 2014, David was an Assistant Professor and Graduate Studies Chair in the School of Engineering and Computer Science at Washington State University, Vancouver.
+  From 2010 to 2014, David was an Assistant Professor and Graduate Studies Chair in the School of Engineering and Computer Science at WSU Vancouver.
 Since 2014, he has been with Puget Sound, where he held appointments as an Assistant Professor (2014–2017), Associate Professor (2017–2022), and Full Professor (2022–).
 He also completed a rotation as Department Chair (2019-2022).
   </p>
   <p>
   David is deeply committed to mentoring and  research with undergraduates.
 He has supervised more than 25 researchers on projects spanning data management and  distributed cloud computing.
 He regularly serves on both organizational and program committees for  conferences in these areas.
 David has received the Influential Faculty of Color Award (2024), the <a href="https://www.pugetsound.edu/presidents-excellence-teaching-award">President's Award for Excellence in Teaching</a> (2022), the Bartanen Research Award (2017) from the University of Puget Sound, and the Eleanor Quinlan Memorial Award for Excellence in Teaching (2009) from The Ohio State University.
 He is a member of the ACM and a Senior Member of the IEEE.